 - Analyse the poem paying attention to the relationship between subject and form.

 - Explore the methods the poet employs to create tension within the poem.

-What is the central mood created by the poem?
+What is the basic tone created by the poem?
 Does this change as the poem progresses?